thomasroodnl/active-inference-rhi/README.md

 The model_operation folder contains a file `main_inference.py` which can be used to run the agent in the environment.
 There are two ways to run the agent:
 1. Run the Python code with `editor_mode = False`, which will automatically launch a prebuild version of the environment (located at /Unity Environment/build/).
 2. Open the Unity project in the Unity editor, run the Python code with `editor_mode = True` and click the play button in the Unity editor when prompted in the Python console.
+> Note: the build included is a universal Windows platform build (x86 for backward compatability).
+For Mac/Linux based systems, it should still be possible to access the environment through the Unity editor.
+Please contact us if you run into any issues such that we can update the instructions and/or include a build for every platform.

 ## Releases